 My Positivity Project

-If you’re ready to get started with a journal but you’re unsure which to try, why not take a look at our adults journal?
-(We also stock a kids journal.)
+If you’re ready to get started with a journal but you’re unsure which to try, why not take a look at our adults journal printables?
+(We also stock a huge selection of printables for kids.)

 My Positivity Project was created for anybody who already loves journaling or is ready to dip their toe in the water but would like a little guidance.